odrevet/teach-yourself-game-programming-sdl2/README.md

 Thanks to "Michael Morrison" for this very well written and usefull book which I hope this new "SDL2" rewrite will enchance the reader experiance, as the SDL2 is portable and the API is increadibly concise.

-# Note

-My recommandation for you is to buy the book, it is more than 10 years old so you can find it at a good price.
-Learn the basics of SDL2 and read the book along with those updated examples.
-Even if the title is "Teach Yourself Game Programming in 24 Hours" you can do it in 24 hours but you definitly should not (the only reason of the 24 hours thing is because it's part of a book serie like "... for the dummies").
-Take your time, read a few chapters per 24 hours and think about them.